iAnafem/Element_constructor/README.md

 # Bridge_truss
-This program draws bridge truss elements in Autocad using Python
+This program draws bridge truss's elements in Autocad using Python